ccassini/Fluffy-Owl/README.md

 Welcome to the official repository of The Fluffy Owl Project - a revolutionary movement combining innovative technology with a strong philosophical foundation.

+> **⚠️ DEVELOPMENT STATUS: PRE-ALPHA**
+> The Fluffy Owl Project is currently in the conceptual and planning phase.
+No code has been implemented yet.
+We are focusing on refining our vision, gathering community feedback, and preparing for development.

 ### 📚 Core Documents

 | Document | Description | Link |